Working as a security guard

 - Emergency Level First Aid Certification

 Because, by the very nature of this type of work, a very large percentage of security guards are newcomers to Canada, most training and hiring organizations welcome such individuals.
-However, there is also one training program in the GTA that is specifically organized for refugee newcomers.
-This course is part of the STAR Project (Skills Training Advancement for Refugees) at Agincourt Community Services Association.
-This project not only provides refugee newcomers with the requisite security guard training, but also includes occupation-specific, English language instruction, if required (although the minimum level of English proficiency required of applicants is CLB 6.)
-Upon successful completion of this course and licensing, applicants are provided with employment.
-To view details of this program, visit our Programs & Events section and use the “sector” filter to select “security guard”,
+In 2018, there was one pilot program in the GTA that was specifically organized for refugee newcomers.
+This course was part of the STAR Project (Skills Training Advancement for Refugees) at Agincourt Community Services Association.
+This project not only provided refugee newcomers with the requisite security guard training, but also included occupation-specific, English language instruction, if required (although the minimum level of English proficiency required of applicants was CLB 6.)
+Upon successful completion of this course and licensing, applicants were provided with employment.
+Unfortunately, funding for this program was not renewed, due to government cutbacks.
+To see if there are any current training programs for newcomers in the GTA, visit our Programs & Events section and use the “sector” filter to select “security guard”,

 There are no OSLT or ELT English programs offered in Ontario for security guards.

-For those in the GTA receiving financial support from Ontario Works, there are several security guard training programs for which Ontario Works will pay $250/month for training-related expenses, plus $142/month for transportation to attend classes (these being the current rates in 2018.)
+For those in the GTA receiving financial support from Ontario Works, there are numerous security guard training programs for which Ontario Works will pay $250/month for training-related expenses, plus $142/month for transportation to attend classes (these being the current rates as of May, 2019.)

 Job market outlook